 Please pay particular attention to the bold type sections below when writing your Risk Assessments and jointly planning with your leisure providers.
+Also refer to the Swim England Safe Supervision Guidance Aug 2024.

 Ability / age / activity Baseline Learner / Teacher Ratios Quality Delivery Non Swimmers and beginners - young children, normally primary school age, being introduced to swimming who are unable to swim 10 metres unaided on back or front.
 12:1 8:1 Pupils under the age of seven - Irrespective of their swimming ability, group size should be restricted.
 12:1 8:1 Improving swimmers - Swimmers of a similar ability to each other who can swim at least 10 metres competently and unaided on their back and on their front.
 It is recommended that the lesson be confined to an area in which the pupils are not out of their depth.
 20:1 12:1 Mixed ability groups - Pupils with a range of abilities (from improving to competent) where the least able and least confident are working well within their depth.
 Swimmers techniques, stamina and deep-water experience should be considered.
 They should not include beginners.
 20:1 12:1 Competent swimmers - Those swimmers who can swim at least 25 metres competently and unaided on front and back, and can tread water for two minutes.
 20:1 15:1